open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

   # switch to the master branch
   git checkout master

-  # create a new branch from the master branch
+  # create a new branch from the master branch and swtich to the new branch
   # avoid using `#` in the branch name to prevent issues with rawgithack preview
   git checkout -b <issueNumber-descriptive-branch-name>
   ```